-Notes: For Ireland, EU SILC 2010 is used.
-For the EU15 weighted average, Ireland is not included.
-Total child poverty rates can differ slightly from the figures reported in Figure 1, due to missing values for certain observations on the work-intensity variable.
+Note: Total child poverty rates can differ slightly from the figures reported in Figure 1, due to missing values for certain observations on the work intensity variable.
+Source: compiled by the authors, using EU-SILC 2011.

 Figure 4 shows that the internal structure of Belgian child poverty, in terms of the work intensity of households to which these children belong, is exceptional.
-Except for Hungary and Malta, there is no other country where the relative share of poor children belonging to work-poor households is so high.
-The latter observation is mainly driven by severe work poverty: 60,5% of poor children in Belgium belong to households that are very work-poor; this is an exceptionally high proportion, compared to all other European countries.
+Except for Ireland, Hungary and Malta, there is no other country where the relative share of poor children belonging to work-poor households is so high.
+The latter observation is mainly driven by severe work poverty: 60.6% of poor children in Belgium belong to households that are very work-poor; this is an exceptionally high proportion, compared to all other European countries.
 Figure 4 also shows that this is the result of the structure of child poverty in Wallonia; the internal structure of child poverty in Flanders is quite different.

-This prompts the question what the salient differences are between the Belgian, Walloon and Flemish patterns of household employment on the one hand, and this pattern in other European welfare states.
-Figure 5 summarizes some striking observations in this respect, by combining data on work poverty (on the horizontal axis) and data on severe work poverty (on the vertical axis), as registered in SILC 2011.
+This prompts the question of what the salient differences are between the Belgian, Walloon and Flemish patterns of household employment on the one hand, and this pattern in other European welfare states.
+Figure 5 summarises some striking observations in this respect, by combining data on work poverty (on the horizontal axis) and data on severe work poverty (on the vertical axis), as registered in EU-SILC 2011.
 Dividing the values on the vertical axis by the values on the horizontal axis yields our indicator of 'relative severity of work poverty'.